 Attendance is determined by the signing of an attendance roster at the beginning of each Senate meeting.
 Correction of the electronic attendance roster shall occur no later than the following Senate meeting by contacting the Office of the Faculty Senate.

-Any senator that misses more than half of the regularly scheduled Senate meetings in an academic year for which an interim replacement has not been appointed by the Senate is presumed to have resigned from the Faculty Senate.
+Any senator who misses more than half of the regularly scheduled Senate meetings in an academic year for which an interim replacement has not been appointed by the Senate is presumed to have resigned from the Faculty Senate.